acascur/big-bata-course/README.md

 M6 - 01- Python Notebook: This file reviews the types of variables and basic operations.

-M6 - 02 - Condicionales: In the second file there are exercises of conditionals.
+M6 - 02 - Condicionales: In this file there are some exercises of conditionals.

 ## Tuesday